apache/flink/docs/streaming_guide.md

 The followings have to be provided for the `KafkaSource(…)` constructor in order:

-1. The hostname
+1. Zookeeper hostname
-2. The group name
-3. The topic name
+2. The topic name
-4. The parallelism
-5. Deserialisation schema
+3. Deserialisation schema

 Example: